Migraine: Symptoms, Causes, and Management | SPARSH Hospital

 Quick Steps for Symptom Relief

-• Rest in a Quiet, Dark Room: Minimizing sensory stimulation can help ease discomfort.
+• Rest in a Quiet, Dark Room: Minimising sensory stimulation can help ease discomfort.

 • Apply a Cool Compress: Placing a cold cloth or ice pack on your forehead can provide soothing relief.